amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 ## Introduction

-Testing tools (like [playwright](https://playwright.dev/) for end to end testing or [react testing library](https://testing-library.com/docs/react-testing-library/intro/) combined with [jest](https://jestjs.io/) for unit testing) provide APIs to make testing web applications less complex and accessible.
+Testing tools (like [playwright](https://playwright.dev/) for end-to-end testing or [react testing library](https://testing-library.com/docs/react-testing-library/intro/) combined with [jest](https://jestjs.io/) for unit testing) provide APIs to make testing web applications less complex and accessible.

-Here is an example of an end to end test using _Playwright_ to illustrate what the APIs looks like:
+Here is an example of an end-to-end test using _Playwright_ to illustrate what the APIs look like:

 ```js
 const { test, expect } = require('@playwright/test');